thanhpdo/thanhpdo.github.io/_projects/video-making.md

 **Objectives**
 Students will be able to
 - Choose a suitable context to perform in their own video
-- Shoot, edit and publish their video
+- Shoot, edit, and publish their video

 **Requirements**
 - Instructor: masters the use of necessary ICT tools to create a video
-- Students: have taken the drama project (optional) and basic ICT course
+- Students: have taken the drama project (optional) and the basic ICT course
 - Classroom: computers, projector, sound systems, internet connection

 **Procedure**